Raynos/fishcake/README.md

 There is a "business" layer that would normally be called
     the "model" layer in loose MVC terminology.

-This is why you put the business / application logic of your
+This is where you put the business / application logic of your
-    application, any logic that is not generic to anything else but specific to your application.
+    application, any logic that is not generic but specific to your application.

+This layer is scaffolded unstructured, but you should apply
+    your own structure that is approprite to your business logic, or best practice in your problem domain.

 ### Endpoints layer

 There is an "endpoints" layer that would normally be called
     the "controller" layer in loose MVC terminology.

-This is the place where you define a new endpoint and a new
+This is the place where you define endpoints and resources.
-    resource.

 Here you put the definition of your endpoint using a schema
     and a concrete implementation.
-You can then get validation for free.
+You then get validation for free.

-An endpoint will contain cod that calls out into "services"
+An endpoint will contain code that calls out into "services"
-    defined in the business layer or calls out to "clients" defined in the server layer
+    defined in the business layer to implement functionality, or calls out to "clients" defined in the server layer to log events, track metrics or implement infrastructure concerns.

+This layer is expected to be the minimum code needed to connect
+    the public interface to the business logic and server infrastructure.

+The schema defined in endpoints is also used in client generation.

 ### Server layer

 There is a "server" layer that contains the raw server and all
-    the concrete stateful clients / connections / sockets needed for your application.
+    the configuration for the concrete clients / connections / sockets needed for your application.
+Singleton client will also be created here.

 The server layer is a very simple static layer.
 This is the
-    place where you put your configuration, and wire up your stateful clients and business services and pass them into endpoints.
+    place where you put your configuration, and wire up your singleton clients and business services, and pass them into endpoints.

 The server layer should contain no logic except for bootstrapping
-    your application.
+    and configuring your application.

 ## Folder structure